SoftHebb: Bayesian Inference in Unsupervised Hebbian Soft Winner-Take-All Networks: Theoretical Results

-But in the neural description, $u_k+w_{0k}$ the activation of the $k$-th linear neuron.
-That is, Eq. \ref{eq:Q_model} shows that the result of Bayesian inference of the hidden cause from the input $Q(C_k|\boldsymbol{x})$ is found by a softmax operation on the linear neural activations.
-In this equivalence, we will be using $y_k\coloneqq Q(C_k|\boldsymbol{x};\boldsymbol{w})$ to symbolize the softmax output of the $k$-th neuron, i.e. the output after the WTA operation, interchangeably with $Q(C_k|\boldsymbol{x})$.
-It can be seen in Eq. \ref{eq:Q_model} that the probabilistic model has one more, alternative, but equivalent neural interpretation.
-Specifically, $Q(C_k|\boldsymbol{x})$ can be described as the output of a neuron with exponential activation function (numerator in Eq. \ref{eq:Q_model}) that is normalized by its layer's total output (denominator).
+But in the neural description, $u_k+w_{0k}$ is the activation of the $k$-th linear neuron.
+That is, Eq.\ \ref{eq:Q_model} shows that the result of Bayesian inference of the hidden cause from the input $Q(C_k|\boldsymbol{x})$ is found by a softmax operation on the linear neural activations.
+In this equivalence, we will be using $y_k\coloneqq Q(C_k|\boldsymbol{x};\boldsymbol{w})$ to symbolize the softmax output of the $k$-th neuron, i.e.\ the output after the WTA operation, interchangeably with $Q(C_k|\boldsymbol{x})$.
+It can be seen in Eq.\ \ref{eq:Q_model} that the probabilistic model has one more, alternative, but equivalent neural interpretation.
+Specifically, $Q(C_k|\boldsymbol{x})$ can be described as the output of a neuron with exponential activation function (numerator in Eq.\ \ref{eq:Q_model}) that is normalized by its layer's total output (denominator).
 This is equally accurate, and more directly analogous to the biological description \citep{nessler2009stdp, nessler2013PLoS, moraitis2020shortterm}.
-This shows that the exponential activation of each individual neuron $k$ directly equals the $k$-th exponential component distribution of the generative mixture model (Eq. \ref{eq:multinomial}).
-Therefore the softmax-configured linear neurons, or the equivalent normalized exponential neurons, fully implement the generative model of Definition \ref{def:model}, and also infer the Bayesian posterior probability given an input and the model parameters.
+This shows that the exponential activation of each individual neuron $k$ directly equals the $k$-th exponential component distribution of the generative mixture model (Eq.\ \ref{eq:multinomial}).
+Therefore, the softmax-configured linear neurons, or equivalently, the normalized exponential neurons, fully implement the generative model of Definition \ref{def:model}, and also infer the Bayesian posterior probability given an input and the model parameters.
 However, the problem of calculating the model's parameters from data samples is a difficult one, if the input distribution's parameters are unknown.
 In the next sections we will show that this neural network can find these optimal parameters through Bayesian inference, in an unsupervised and on-line manner, based on only local Hebbian plasticity.
+It should be noted that the number of neurons $K$ must be chosen in advance, an aspect that may be regarded as human supervision.